Chris Lynn: International career

-Lynn made his Twenty20 international debut against England in Hobart on 29 January 2014.
+Lynn made his Twenty20 International (T20I) debut against England in Hobart on 29 January 2014.
 He made 33 off 19 balls, including three sixes, but did not get to bat in his second game.
+Despite his reputation as a power hitter in domestic leagues, his international appearances were frequently curtailed by recurring shoulder injuries.

-In January 2017, he was named in Australia One Day International (ODI) squad for their series against Pakistan.
-He made his ODI debut for Australia against Pakistan on 13 January 2017.
+In January 2017, he was named in Australia One Day International (ODI) squad for their series against Pakistan, making his debut at the Brisbane Cricket Ground on 13 January 2017.
+Later that year, despite suffering a serious shoulder injury during the 2017 Indian Premier League, he completed a heavy rehabilitation program to maintain his selection for the 2017 Champions Trophy.

+Lynn returned to the T20I side for the 2017-18 Trans-Tasman Tri-Series, where he played a key role in the top order, helping Australia to an undefeated run and the tournament title.
+He made final appearances for the national side in November 2018 during the home series against South Africa and India.
+In total, he represented Australia in 4 ODIs and 18 T20Is.

 Playing style

 Chris Lynn is a hard hitting batsman who is known for his extraordinary hitting and explosive power.
 He is able to consistently hit sixes over 90 metres.
 During a game in the Big Bash League, playing for the Brisbane Heat, Lynn hit a ball from former Australian fast bowler Shaun Tait onto the roof of The Gabba.
 Lynn set a new record with his explosive knock hitting 91 runs from 30 balls playing for Maratha Arabians against Abu Dhabi in T10 league.